 We’ll explain what are the dangers online and point out ways you can protect your kids from them.
 Much of our advice is common sense, but in addition there are some settings you can make to limit the content and apps available on a phone, tablet or PC.

 We've got more advice on How much screen time is healthy for kids and when is an appropriate time to buy your child a phone.
+Also check out our online safety tips for parents.

 Set some rules